cloudify-cosmo/cloudify-agent-packager/README.md

 IMPORTANT NOTES:

-- You must use this tool on the distribution you're intending for your agent to run in as it might require compilation.
+- You must use this tool on the specific version of the distribution you're intending for your agent to run in as it might require compilation.
 - You must have the desired version of python installed on your chosen image.
 - You must have the `tar` binary in your distribution.